spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that after the order is created, the new row in `warehouse_alllocation` table is created with appropriate `warehouseId` for the product and product offer in the order accordingly.
+Make sure that after the order is created, the new row in the `warehouse_allocation` table is created with the appropriate `warehouseId` for the product and product offer in the order accordingly.

 {% endinfo_block %}